-In Episode 15.1 of the Small Business All Figured Out podcast, Corinne and Sheryl outline the ATO’s simplified ‘80 cents per hour’ method of claiming home office expenses in your 2020 tax return.
+In Episode 15.1 of the Small Business All Figured Out podcast, Corinne and Sheryl outline the ATO’s simplified ‘80 cents per hour’ method of claiming home office expenses in your 2020, 2021 and 2022 tax returns.

 What does the 80 cents per hour method cover?

 The 80 cents per hour method is designed to cover all tax deductible running expenses associated with working from home incurred only between 1 March 2020 to 30 June 2022.
 The expenses that it covers is much wider than the standard 52 cents per hour method.

 Included in the 80 cents per hour method is:

 - Electricity expenses associated with heating, cooling and lighting the area at home which is being used for work.

 - Cleaning costs (for a dedicated work area)

 - Computer consumables (e.g. printer paper and ink) and stationery.

 - Depreciation of home office furniture and furnishings (e.g. an office desk and a chair).